Create Your Own Crayon Character Puppet

 Directions:

-1. In preparation for this lesson, have available 6 different copies of the crayon letters from the picture book “The Day the Crayons Quit by Drew Daywalt.
+1. To prepare for this lesson, have available 6 different copies of the crayon letters from the picture book “The Day the Crayons Quit” by Drew Daywalt.
 Place these copies on top of a crayon bowl at each table, with 4 sheets of white drawing paper.

 3. After the story, pass out crayons and white paper to students.
 Ask the students to use the paper to draw a stage for their crayon conversations.
 It can include all the things that are drawn with their crayon character that they have selected, or a place, like their classroom, or at the Crayola factory where the crayons are made.

 4. Students can then begin drawing their crayon characters.
-Start at the triangular top, make the body, add arms, legs, hands, feet, and a face.
+Start with the triangular top, make the body, add arms, legs, hands, feet, and a face.
 They can then give their crayon a name based on the color.
-Example: “Vivian Vivid Violet.”
+Example: “Vivian Vivid Violet”

 5. Students select a strip of construction paper to draw their crayon characters, cut out and glue them to the Popsicle sticks to make a crayon puppet.
 Make a masking tape “X” to secure the stick while glue dries.